 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-In church and while reading scripture, you’ve most like come across the phrase “Abide in Him”.
-Have you ever wondered what it means to “abide in Him and He will abide in you”?
+In church and while reading scripture, you’ve most like come across the phrase “Abide in Him.”
+Have you ever wondered what it means when Jesus said, “abide in me”?

 The Hebrew word for abide in the Old Testament is וַיֵּ֥שֶׁב – yashab.
 It is defined the same way as the English word abide, but it also includes concepts of interpersonal relationships about being in a shared space: “…habitations, haunt, inhabit, make to inhabit, inhabitant, make to keep house, lurking, marry, marrying, place bring again to place.”